In race to COVID-19 drugs, EU may fast track remdesivir sale before US

 But the EU is now moving rapidly to the next step in the authorisation procedure.

-The equivalent procedure in the U.S. is called "accelerated approval", as opposed to the standard authorisation that the FDA grants to medicines that pass all tests before their marketing.
+The equivalent procedure in the US is called "accelerated approval", as opposed to the standard authorisation that the FDA grants to medicines which pass all tests before their marketing.

 As pressure mounts to ramp up production of the drug, Gilead has said it was in discussions with chemical and drug manufacturers to produce remdesivir for Europe and Asia until at least 2022.